rjtp5670/imageClassification/README.md

 - No License
 - Contact: rjtp5670@gmail.com

-This is my personal AI project to take a bite of AI world.
-Honestly, I have no background knowledge about AI (And have lack of programming experience, not gonna lie).
-So that most of codes are not written from scratch and by myself.
-Thanks to my tutor, Junhee, he helps me a lot to work around, but also Tensorflow Tutorial & references with Google search.
+This is my personal AI project aimed at exploring the world of AI.
+Honestly, I have no background knowledge of AI and limited programming experience.
+As a result, most of the codes were not written from scratch by me.
+I am very grateful to my tutor, Junhee, for his significant assistance, and to the TensorFlow tutorials and Google search for their invaluable resources.

-I has done my best adding very detailed explanation based on my noob experience, so that hope this help someone to understand the difficult AI world.
+I have done my best to add very detailed explanations based on my novice experience, hoping that this will help someone else understand the complex world of AI.

+---

 **Table Of Content**